 - Users are thriving off one-on-one interaction with users and business accounts alike

-The noise is bigger now on social media- so you have to be louder.
+- The noise is bigger now on social media- so you have to be louder.
+Are you loud enough?

-These are questions worth looking at when re-evaluating your communication strategies.
+These are questions worth looking at when re-evaluating your communication strategies – those that will improve your marketing strategy post COVID.

 Look Into Offering Payment Plans